SamuelWu2001/LungNoduleSegmentation/README.md

 - run mask_to_bbox.ipynb to obtain bounding boxes

 ## FasterRCNN
-- custom rpn classification loss and roi classification loss can be fullfilled through remove comment
+- custom rpn classification loss and roi classification loss can be fullfilled through removing comments
 - For more modifications, please refer to the pytorch official website
 - After training, run predict-fasterrcnn.ipynb to predict results